datalad-handbook/book/docs/usecases/HCP_dataset.rst

      `here <https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a
      -Server>`_.

-Here is how one dataset may look like:
+Here is how one dataset may look like if it is published to a RIA store:

 .. code-block:: bash
    :emphasize-lines: 1-2